Roman-HLIS-Cosmology-PIT/slimfarmer/README.md

 Detection (SEP) → grouping → model selection → forced photometry, with optional neighbor subtraction for crowded fields.

+  1. Detection (SEP) — run once, not iterative

+  SEP (Source Extractor in Python) is called a single time to produce a source catalog and segmentation map.
+There is no iterative detection, no source subtraction loop, and no re-detection.
+The output is a fixed list of positions and a per-pixel segmentation map assigning each detected pixel to a source.

+  2. Grouping

+  Sources whose segmaps overlap (after dilation by dilation_radius = 0.07") are placed into the same group and co-fitted simultaneously.
+This prevents Tractor from ignoring neighbors when fitting a blended source.
+A separate, larger dilation (fit_dilation_radius = 0.24") defines the pixel footprint Tractor actually sees — large enough to capture profile wings without merging distant sources into oversized groups.

+  3. Model selection

+  For each group, Tractor tries a sequence of increasingly complex models: PointSource → SimpleGalaxy → ExpGalaxy / DevGalaxy → FixedCompositeGalaxy.
+It selects the simplest model whose reduced chi² is acceptable.

+  4. Forced photometry

+  With morphology fixed to the best model, Tractor re-fits only the flux of every source.
+Optionally (neighbor_subtraction = True), nearby group models are subtracted from the data before the final flux measurement to reduce cross-contamination.

 ## Installation

 ```bash